College of Engineering and Technology

 Although electrical engineering has evolved for centuries since its first emergence in the 1700s, many "young" areas are gaining great momentum.
 For instance, wearable medical sensors and wireless communication technologies are revolutionizing the health industry and renewable energy is expected to rescue the world from the crisis of unsustainable fossil fuel.

 At ECU, the EE concentration is supported by a faculty team with background in key areas of current and emerging technology.
-EE concentration courses include state of the art content in Digital Circuits, Microprocessors, Electronics, Signal and Systems, Power Systems, and Advanced Controls.
+EE concentration courses include state of the art content in Digital Circuits, Microprocessors, AC Circuits, Signal and Systems, Power Systems, and Control System Design.
 These courses are designed with an excellent combination of a sound theoretical base and hands-on skills, providing students with a solid foundation that can broaden their future career paths.

-Dr. Ricky Castles is an Assistant Professor in the Department of Engineering.
+Dr. Ricky Castles is an Associate Professor in the Department of Engineering.
 His research interests include mechatronics, human factors in design, cognitive ergonomics and human physical capabilities.

 Mr. Brent Reed is a Teaching Instructor in the Department of Engineering.
 His teaching interests include general engineering and electrical engineering courses.

-Dr. Yao is an Associate Professor in the Department of Engineering.
+Dr. Yao is a Professor in the Department of Engineering.
 His research interests are wireless/wearable medical sensors, sensor networks for home environments, telemedicine, and industrial process monitoring and control.

 Dr. Zhu is an Assistant Professor in the Department of Engineering.
 His areas of interest include unmanned systems and autonomous operations, real-time imaging systems for medical applications, remote sensing and sensor integration, satellite navigation embedded systems, software radio and programmable hardware.